History of Tanzania: Tanganyika (1850–1890)

 At the Berlin Conference of 1885, the fact that Kigoma had been established and supplied from Zanzibar and Bagamoyo led to the inclusion of German East Africa into the territory of the Conventional Basin of the Congo, to Belgium's advantage.
 At the table in Berlin, contrary to widespread perception, Africa was not partitioned; rather, rules were established among the colonial powers and prospective colonial powers as how to proceed in the establishment of colonies and protectorates.
 While the Belgian interest soon concentrated on the Congo River, the British and Germans focused on Eastern Africa and in 1886 partitioned continental East Africa between themselves; the Sultanate of Zanzibar, now reduced to the islands of Zanzibar and Pemba, remained independent, for the moment.
 The Congo Free State was eventually to give up its claim on Kigoma (its oldest station in Central Africa) and on any territory to the east of Lake Tanganyika, to Germany.

 German East Africa

+"A History of Tanzania" references that the Germans established a direct rule where German administrators controlled all aspects of the colony’s government.
+At the top of the administration was a governor who enforced laws, created local decrees, and controlled the military.
+The governor appointed district officers who were in charge of everything in their districts.
+Their responsibilities included collecting taxes, awarding punishment, and commanding the local police force.
+Lands with high populations often had economic potential.
+In these areas, the Germans forced out the occupants so they could develop these fertile lands for themselves.
 All resistance to the Germans in the interior ceased and they could now set out to organize German East Africa.
 They continued brutally to exercise their authority with disregard and contempt for existing local structures and traditions.
 While the German colonial administration brought cash crops, railroads, and roads to Tanganyika, European rule provoked African resistance.
 Between 1891 and 1894, the Hehe—led by Chief Mkwawa—resisted German expansion, but were eventually defeated.
 After a period of guerrilla warfare, Mkwawa was cornered and committed suicide in 1898.